Manipulation and Peer Mechanisms: A Survey: Empirical Evidence

 \subsubsection{Small amounts of manipulation can be acceptable}

 The same studies that have shown evidence of nepotism also emphasize that peer mechanisms can still be the best option even if they are susceptible to manipulation \citep{alatas2019,basurto2020}.
 A common alternative to a peer mechanism decides on winners based on participants' applications sent to an external committee.
-This more centralized approach may be more costly and less effective than a peer mechanism.
+This more centralized approach may be more costly and less effective than a peer mechanism---even when participants have manipulated the outcome of the peer mechanism.

 Most models of peer mechanisms try to find equilibria where all participants report the truth.\footnote{\citet{baumann2018self} is one exception.
-The mechanism uses an equilibrium where participants misreport their peer evaluations.} Allowing for small amounts of manipulation may allow researchers to take new approaches to design peer mechanisms.
+The mechanism uses an equilibrium where participants misreport their peer evaluations.} Allowing for small amounts of manipulation may allow researchers to take new approaches to designing peer mechanisms.